 Some foods to avoid include:

 - Caffeine: Caffeine may act as a diuretic, which means that it increases how much, how often, and how urgently a person has to urinate.
-Cutting back on coffee, tea, soda, and chocolate may improve urinary symptoms of BPH.

 - Sodium: A high salt intake may increase the urinary tract symptoms associated with BPH.
 Following a low-sodium diet by not adding salt to meals and avoiding processed foods may be helpful for some men.

 Dietary changes can be quite effective in managing some of the symptoms of BPH, but other basic lifestyle changes can help as well.

 Some strategies that may ease BPH symptoms include: